 As Director, Global Logistics Operations at Cardinal Health Anthony has honed leadership skills and program/project management tools and techniques necessary to execute on time and within budget.
 He completed 5 years as Chair of PROUD ERG where he developed teams and strategies.

 Anthony most recently chaired the 61st Haus und Garten Tour!

-Tim received a degree in journalism and a Masters in Business Administration from The Ohio State University while working at his family's business.
-In the early 90's he took over as president and worked there until 2017 when his family sold the company and he took an unexpectedly early retirement.
-Tim is married to Giancarlo Miranda and they have a dog, Bruno.
+Tim received a degree in journalism and a Master's in Business Administration from The Ohio State University while working at his family's business.
+In the early 90s, he took over as president and worked there until 2017 when his family sold the company, and he took an unexpected early retirement.
+Tim is married to Giancarlo Miranda, and they have a dog, Bruno.
 Tim is also a docent at the Pizzuti Collection of the Columbus Museum of Art.

 Jim Penikas first came to Columbus as an OSU student in 2005 and has lived in German Village for more than 7 years.
-He began volunteering at the Haus und Garten tour, Meeting Haus Tailgate series events and a Sidewalk Repair, Bricks 102 Workshop.
-This led to him joining the Long Range Planning Committee and Monster Bash Planning Committee.
-Jim currently serves on the Organizational Development Committee, the Vision Task Force and as co-chair for German Village’s annual Monster Bash along with his wife, Sarah.
+He began volunteering at the Haus und Garten tour, Meeting Haus Tailgate series events, and a Sidewalk Repair, Bricks 102 Workshop.
+This led to him joining the Long-Range Planning Committee and Monster Bash Planning Committee.
+Jim currently serves on the Organizational Development Committee, and the Vision Task Force and has co-chaired German Village’s annual Monster Bash along with his wife, Sarah.